scribe-security/docs/docs/cli/gensbom/README.md

 Gensbom is a CLI tool by Scribe which analyzes components and creates sboms. \
 Gensbom sboms are populated cyclondex sbom with target packages, files, layers, and dependancies. \
-Gensbom also supports signed sbom as populated Intoto attestations using the cocosign framework.
+Gensbom also supports signed sbom or SLSA provenance as populated Intoto attestations using the cocosign framework.

 # Overview